QuantEcon/lecture-source-py/source/rst/kalman.rst

 Exercise 4
 ----------------

-Try varying the coefficient :math:`0.3` in :math:`Q = 0.3 I` up and down
+Try varying the coefficient :math:`0.3` in :math:`Q = 0.3 I` up and down.

-Observe how the diagonal values in the stationary solution :math:`\Sigma` (see :eq:`kalman_dare`) increase and decrease in line with this coefficient
+Observe how the diagonal values in the stationary solution :math:`\Sigma` (see :eq:`kalman_dare`) increase and decrease in line with this coefficient.

-The interpretation is that more randomness in the law of motion for :math:`x_t` causes more (permanent) uncertainty in prediction
+The interpretation is that more randomness in the law of motion for :math:`x_t` causes more (permanent) uncertainty in prediction.